taoensso/truss/README.md

 ### Examples: assertions within :pre/:post conditions

-As you'd expect, just make sure to use the `have?` variant which always returns a truthy val on success.
+Just make sure to use the `have?` variant which always returns a truthy val on success:

 ```clojure
 (defn square [n]